Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion: Numerical Experiments

 \subsection{Approximation of Three Generic Tensors with non Uniform Singular Spectrum}

-We want to demonstrate how different results can be through proper rank adaption, considering the following three generic tensors:
+We want to demonstrate how different results can be through proper rank adaption, considering the following three tensors, generated by generic functions:

 In contrast to the tensor in Section \ref{sec:domino_sec}, the modes are not (and hardly can be) ordered in accordance with the TT format.
 A different ordering may of course yield other results, but we cannot assume to find a better ordering if the approximation fails in the general case.
+The results are plotted in Figure \ref{generic_plot} (see Appendix C for Table \ref{generic_table}).